Audrey-Okumu/alx-airbnb-database/database-adv-script/README.md

 Purpose:

-Retrieves all properties and their reviews.
+-Retrieves all properties and their reviews.

-Properties without reviews still appear; review columns will show NULL.
+-Properties without reviews still appear; review columns will show NULL.

 Use Case:

-Identify properties that have no reviews yet.
+-Identify properties that have no reviews yet.

 ### 3. FULL OUTER JOIN – Users and Bookings